 Creating a bandpass filter from a low-pass and high-pass filter can be illustrated using block diagrams:

 System level block diagram of a band-pass filter.

 What emerges from the series combination of these two filter circuits is a circuit that will only allow passage of those frequencies that are neither too high nor too low.
 Using real components, here is what a typical schematic might look like.
 The response of the band-pass filter is shown in.

 capacitive bandpass filter v1 1 0 ac 1 sin r1 1 2 200 c1 2 0 2.5u c2 2 3 1u rload 3 0 1k .ac lin 20 100 500 .plot ac v(3) .end

 Band-pass filters can also be constructed using inductors, but as mentioned before, the reactive “purity” of capacitors gives them a design advantage.
-If we were to design a bandpass filter using inductors, it might look something like Figure below.
+If we were to design a bandpass filter using inductors, it might look something like:

 The fact that the high-pass section comes “first” in this design instead of the low-pass section makes no difference in its overall operation.
 It will still filter out all frequencies too high or too low.